My culinary education from birth to eighteen can be summed up like this:

 - 1 stalk celery

-- 1 tablespoon vinegar for chicken bones 1 tablespoon + 1.5 teaspoons for fish, 2 for beef (I use apple cider vinegar)
+- 1 tbsp apple cider vinegar (for chicken bones - 1 tbsp + 1.5 tsp for fish - 2 tbsp for beef)

-- 2 chicken feet optional (Yours will probably come prepared, but if now here's how to do it yourself)
+- 2 chicken feet (optional - Yours will probably come prepared, but if not here's how to do it yourself)

 - Place one pound of chicken bones in a slow cooker with veggies, salt and peppercorns.